-A British-born writer and prominent blogger, whose views tend to straddle a curious fence between conservative and liberal, is featured in Newsweek’s cover story “Forget the Church, Follow Jesus” (see cover, right) diagnosing the crisis in the Christian church.
+A British-born writer and prominent blogger, whose views tend to straddle a curious fence between conservative and liberal, is featured in Newsweek’s cover story “Forget the Church, Follow Jesus” (see cover, below) diagnosing the crisis in the Christian church.
 Andrew Sullivan, who lives with his “husband” in Massachusetts, combines truth and error and leaves Jesus Christ resembling Buddha more than the Christ of the Scriptures.

 By citing the reprehensible actions of many who have misused and misinterpreted the Bible throughout history to gain power and persecute others, Sullivan offers the reactionary solution that Christians should be apolitical.
 He says “the issues that Christianity obsesses over today” are absent from “the original New Testament.”
 Indeed, he says those issues would “baffle Jesus of Nazareth.”
 Sullivan, however, considers the “original New Testament” to be only the quotations Thomas Jefferson selected for his personal collection of Christ’s sayings.
 Sullivan claims the rest of the New Testament was a compilation of fallible recollections and misinterpretations recorded by people who didn’t understand anything Jesus had taught them in the first place.

 Does Sullivan include the Old Testament in his “pro-Jesus” anti-biblical assertions?
 Well, he definitely sets aside biblical young-earth creationism as being among those doctrines that would “baffle” Jesus.
 He writes, “Still others insist that the earth is merely 6,000 years old—something we now know by the light of reason and science is simply untrue.”
 As we’ve already mentioned in today’s column, observational science has done no such thing.
 And as we’ve also already discussed today, Jesus’ own words—which Sullivan claims to revere—confirm the Creation and the Flood described in Genesis 1–11.